 Color de Los Dioses

 My calavera represents the colors used by all the indigenous tribes of Mexico.
-The different ceremonies colors represents the colors they use during ritual ceremonies to the Gods.
+The different ceremonies colors represent the colors they use during ritual ceremonies to the Gods.
 The candle represents the light to ward off evil spirits.

 Christian Gabriel Espinoza